 Our instructors are Registered Massage Therapists, Chiropractors, Kinesiologists, and Athletic Therapists, with many years of commitment and practice in their respective fields.
 Our instructors also bring a variety of skills to the program, learned via experience and continued education in their field.
 We offer a Full-Time Massage Therapy Program, as well as an Accelerated Massage Therapy Program geared towards individuals with a Kinesiology degree, and we also have an Advanced Standing Massage Therapy Program, suitable for Athletic Therapists.

-OCHT is registered with the Ministry of Training, Colleges and Universities, and as of June 2021, has been granted Full Accreditation Status for the Full-Time and Accelerated Massage Therapy Programs, while the Advanced Standing Massage Therapy Program has been granted Preliminary Accreditation.
+OCHT is registered with the Ministry of Training, Colleges and Universities, and as of June 2022, has been granted Full Accreditation Status for all 3 Massage Therapy Programs.

 HOW TO APPLY